From Stone to 3D: A Brief History and Evolution of Puzzles

 2.1.
 John Spilsbury and the educational role

-Credit for creating the first modern jigsaw puzzle is usually given to John Spilsbury, an English mapmaker and cartographer, who in 1760 drew a wooden map and cut out each territory, thus creating an educational tool for teaching geography to children.
+Credit for creating the first modern jigsaw puzzle is often attributed to John Spilsbury, an English mapmaker and cartographer, who in 1760 drew a wooden map and cut out each territory, thus creating an educational tool for teaching geography to children.

-Objective : To help with memorizing the boundaries of countries and continents.
+Objective : To help you memorize the boundaries of countries and continents.

-Impact : It became popular among elite British schools, which began using this interactive method of learning.
+Impact : It became popular among elite British schools, which began using this interactive learning method.

-This puzzle model stood out for two reasons: its educational and recreational functionality and the fact that it was an expensive, handcrafted product, initially intended for the aristocracy.
-However, it was from this idea that puzzles gained ground, both in England and in the rest of Europe.
+This puzzle model stood out for two reasons: its playful and educational functionality and the fact that it was an expensive, handmade product, initially intended for the aristocracy.
+However, it was from this idea that puzzles gained ground, both in England and throughout Europe.

 2.2.
 Growth in the Victorian Era (H3)

-During the Victorian era (19th century), the concept of the puzzle expanded.
-The Industrial Revolution brought more sophisticated cutting machines, paper production evolved, and lithography became more affordable.
-These technological advances allowed puzzles to be created at a lower rate and cost, opening the market to a growing middle class.
+During the Victorian period (19th century), the concept of the puzzle expanded.
+The Industrial Revolution brought more sophisticated cutting machines, paper production evolved, and lithography became more accessible.
+These technological advances allowed puzzles to be created at a lower pace and cost, opening the market to a growing middle class.

 First themed puzzles : Portraits of royalty, famous landscapes, exotic animals.